 - DNS server policy

-- Domain, subdomain, and delegation
+- domain, subdomain, and delegation

 Most subdomains are only records in the managed zone for the parent domain.
 Subdomains that are delegated by creating NS (name server) records in their parent domain's zone need to have their own zones as well.

-Create managed zones for parent domains in Cloud DNS before creating any zones for their delegated subdomains.
+Create managed public zones for parent domains in Cloud DNS before creating any public zones for their delegated subdomains.
 Do this even if you are hosting the parent domain on another DNS service.
 If you have several subdomain zones but don't create the parent zone, it can be complicated to create the parent zone later if you decide to move it to Cloud DNS.
 For more information, see Name server limits.

 The Domain Name System Security Extensions (DNSSEC) is a suite of Internet Engineering Task Force (IETF) extensions to DNS which authenticate responses to domain name lookups.
 DNSSEC does not provide privacy protections for those lookups, but prevents attackers from manipulating or poisoning the responses to DNS requests.